Kristina01111000/Drws_site/README.md

 6/21
-Get the Dr W logo on patreon,  GH,
-Look for other places that should have 4 element doctor added on GH Add the word document he sent to the get started page Make any changes to the world document that seem good for the site Email him  on thursday with the new time for the meeting (11:15)
+Add the word document he sent to the get started page Make any changes to the world document that seem good for the site Email him  on thursday with the new time for the meeting (11:15)